Horizontal-org/Tella-website/docs/getting-started/android.md

 The first time you open Tella you’ll see a guided tour of the app functionalities: Camera, Recorder and Encrypted files & folders.
 You’ll also be asked to choose how you will lock Tella.
 Without this lock, it is not possible to open Tella and access any of the files stored in Tella.
 - Password: an alphanumeric password is the most secure way to lock your App.
-- PIN: a numeric sequence of more than 6 digits.
+- PIN: a numeric sequence of more than six (6) digits.
-- Pattern: a numeric pattern of at least 6 dots.
+- Pattern: a numeric pattern of at least six(6) dots.

 Avoid using your name, date of birth, or anything that is easy to guess (like “Password”, “123456”, or “000000”).

-Keep in mind that if you forget this lock, there is no way to access the Tella or its content.
+Keep in mind that if you forget this lock, there is no way to access the app or its content.